 Speed may be a servant but he's pretty sharp.
 When Silvia tricks Valentine into writing her a love letter, Valentine doesn't understand what's going on – Speed has to point it out to him.

-I think Crab, my dog, be the sourest-natured
+think Crab my dog be the sourest-natured dog that

-dog that lives: my mother weeping, my father
+lives: my mother weeping, my father wailing, my

-wailing, my sister crying, our maid howling, our cat
+sister crying, our maid howling, our cat wringing

-wringing her hands, and all our house in a great
+her hands, and all our house in a great perplexity,

 It seems like the servants in the play often function as foils to the main characters.
 Here, Lance's relationship with his beloved dog Crab is a parody of some of the romantic relationships in the play.
 Like Julia, Lance is completely loyal and devoted to his pooch.